Elise Gourier

 Private Market Fund Factors, with Will Goetzmann and Ludovic Phalippou.

-Recipient of the Jack Treynor Prize, sponsored by the Q-Group (The Institute for Quantitative Research in Finance).
+Jack Treynor Prize, sponsored by the Q-Group (The Institute for Quantitative Research in Finance).

 Recipient of the 2019 ICPM (International Centre for Pension Management) Research Award.